rakhimov/scram/doc/opsa_support.rst

 - Names are not case-sensitive.
 - House events do not default to false state implicitly.
 They must be defined.
 - Expressions are not optional for Basic events.
-- First gate for the fault tree must be a top event gate.
-- Fault tree input structure must be top-down.
-Parents must appear before children.
 - The correct number of a gate's children is required.
 - Unused primary events are ignored but reported as warning.
 - Double definition of events is considered an error instead of warning.